natbitton54/QuickCart/README.md

 The source code is available on GitHub at QuickCart Repository.
 Contributions to the project are welcome.
 Please follow the standard pull request process if you wish to contribute.

 License
-QuickCart is licensed under CC BY-NC-ND 4.0
+QuickCart is licensed under CC BY-NC-4.0

 Credits
 Images: Product images are sourced from official brand websites like Nike, Adidas, Puma, Reebok, and New Balance, banner slide images created by chatgpt.